HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 {{ figure_markup(
   image="security-httponly-secure-samesite-cookie-usage.png",
+  caption="Cookie attributes (mobile).",
-  caption="Cookie attributes in desktop.", description="Bar chart of cookie attributes in desktop divided by first and third-party cookies.
-For first-party `HttpOnly` is used by 32.7%, `Secure` by 30.95%, and `SameSite` by 34.05%, while for third-party `HttpOnly` is used by 20.02%, `Secure` by 66.98%, and `SameSite` by 64.87%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR38ZfiZXxdGuzG4ywCEPKIU1Wl6E2bZwcQPyALavGq5q948gmWb8sT-Xo5T6K5z8smKPg6EKxV0JUI/pubchart?oid=546317907&format=interactive", sheets_gid="1757682198", sql_file="cookie_attributes.sql"
+  description="Bar chart of cookie attributes used on mobile sites divided by first and third-party cookies.
+For first-party `HttpOnly` is used by 32.70%, `Secure` by 30.95%, and `SameSite` by 34.05%, while for third-party `HttpOnly` is used by 20.02%, `Secure` by 66.98%, and `SameSite` by 64.87%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR38ZfiZXxdGuzG4ywCEPKIU1Wl6E2bZwcQPyALavGq5q948gmWb8sT-Xo5T6K5z8smKPg6EKxV0JUI/pubchart?oid=546317907&format=interactive", sheets_gid="1757682198", sql_file="cookie_attributes.sql"